 Before you add any safety features to your car, it could be worth checking the impact with your insurer.
 Think about the potential financial benefits of doing so – will it add value or save you money in some way? – as well as the safety benefit it may offer.

 You should also be aware that post-manufacturing modifications may actually increase your premium.
 Why?
 Some high-tech add-ons, such as throttle controllers and autonomous braking, can be pricey to repair if damaged in an accident, leading to a higher premium.

 So, what makes a safe car?
 Everything from how it’s designed and manufactured to the way you drive, service and maintain it can influence how safe it is to drive.
 The onus is on the driver (and your mechanic) as well as the manufacturer.

 What makes for a lower insurance premium?
 Exploring all the factors that influence the premium calculation process can be a good place to start.
 An open conversation with each insurer you’re considering will often assist greatly as well.

 Main image source: BELL KA PANG (Shutterstock)

 About Kristy Sheppard

-Kristy Sheppard is the Content Manager at PD Insurance where she is surrounded by passionate motoring enthusiasts and insurance experts.
+Kristy Sheppard is the Communications Manager at PD Insurance where she is surrounded by passionate motoring enthusiasts and insurance experts.
 Kristy has over 20 years’ experience in coordinating the communications efforts of companies across Australia and beyond.
 In that time, she has covered sectors including financial services, education, technology and property.
 A self-confessed personal finance nerd, Kristy relishes making complicated subjects simple so people can confidently make informed decisions.
 Outside work she enjoys the active lifestyle offered by coastal living and being the ‘mother of dragons’ to young triplet boys.
 You can find her on LinkedIn.